Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering: Related Work

 \section{Related Work}

-We outline here the most relevant related research, structured into attacks that aim to adversarially disrupt systems by attacking the preprocessing part (either the OCR in OCR-based systems or the downsampling of image data in general), adversarial attacks against the ML models in isolation, and other attacks against multimodal models.
+We summarize related research, structured into attacks that aim to adversarially disrupt systems by attacking the preprocessing part (either the OCR in OCR-based systems or the downsampling of image data in general), adversarial attacks against the ML models in isolation, and other attacks against multimodal models.

 \myparagraph{Adversarial attacks against the preprocessing.} Several works have studied how non-differentiable or lossy preprocessing steps can be exploited to attack vision models.
-Song~\etal\cite{song2018fooling} demonstrate that Optical Character Recognition (OCR) systems are vulnerable to adversarial perturbations that survive text extraction, showing that subtle changes at the pixel level can drastically alter the recognized text.
+Song~\etal\cite{song2018fooling} demonstrate that Optical Character Recognition (OCR) systems are vulnerable to adversarial perturbations that survive text extraction.
 Beyond OCR, preprocessing steps such as resizing or compression can themselves be targeted.
-Xiao et al.~\cite{xiao2019seeing} introduce image-scaling attacks, in which perturbations are crafted to remain invisible in the original resolution but become adversarial after rescaling.
-Quiring et al.~\cite{quiring2020adversarial} extend this analysis and provide a comprehensive taxonomy of vulnerabilities arising from image resampling, quantization, and similar operations commonly used in vision pipelines.
-These findings underscore that preprocessing in document understanding is considerably more complex than the canonical ImageNet setting, where preprocessing is typically limited to resizing and normalization. \textit{In contrast to these works, we focus on end-to-end document understanding models where preprocessing is an integral part of the differentiable pipeline, and adversarial perturbations must propagate through complex visual–textual reasoning rather than isolated image transformations.}
+Xiao et al.~\cite{xiao2019seeing} introduce image-scaling attacks, where perturbations become adversarial after resizing.
+Quiring et al.~\cite{quiring2020adversarial} provide a broader taxonomy of weaknesses arising from resampling and quantization in vision pipelines.
+In contrast, we study end-to-end document understanding models, where perturbations must propagate through integrated visual–textual reasoning rather than isolated preprocessing steps.